EdinburghGenomics/Reporting-App/Readme.md

 `docker build -t <image_name> .`

-It is possible to do this without altering `reporting.yaml`, but there would not be any valid Lims connection.
-There are two ways to fix this: you can either edit `reporting.yaml` before building, or supply a different config at run time using Docker volumes.

 Having built the image, you should now be able to run a container and query its Rest API through `egcg_core`: